 For you, outdoor enthusiasts wondering what the best VLT percentage to buy is, you’ve got two options.
 Typically, anything from 0-20% VLT is going to work great if you plan on wearing your shades while performing several outdoor sports.
 Lenses in this category will be more expensive and usually include many different layers of protection.
 If you can’t quite afford something at this standard, buying lenses that have a 21-40% VLT rating are still good lenses, and function well for pretty much any use.

 Lenses that have VLT percentages over 40 are better for lower-light conditions, or when the weather is overcast.
 Anything above 80% VLT is really only good when it’s dim or nighttime, so most outdoor enthusiasts will want sunglasses that come with lenses with 40% or less VLT.

-Q: Should I buy polarized sunglasses with mirrored coating, or with non-mirrrored coating?
+Q: Should I buy polarized sunglasses with a mirrored coating, or with non-mirrored coating?

 Q: How can I keep my polarized glasses safe and protected?

 A: Most outdoor enthusiasts that wear polarized sunglasses know they can be a bit expensive, running anywhere from about $100-$200 per pair.
 This price tag is especially true for the outdoor enthusiast that wants very good lenses with extra layers of protective coating.
 Since you’ll be wearing your sunglasses while engaging in some pretty hearty activities, you’ll want to make sure you take care of them.
 Even sunglasses built to take multiple forms of abuse need the care to keep them going.

 Several brands of polarized sunglasses come with a sturdy case to keep the glasses in when you aren’t wearing them.
 Make it a habit of putting the sunglasses away in your case rather than leaving them out on a table where they can get knocked around, or on top of your head, where they can fall off.
 Using your case will make your glasses last much longer.